 The 1995 Mercedes-Benz 300 SLR Uhlenhaut Coupe is topping the chart, sold at an exclusive auction by RM Sotheby in Germany.
 At the invite-only auction at the Mercedes-Benz Museum in Stuttgart, the starting bid for the 300 SLR Uhlenhaut Coupe was higher than the winning bid of the Ferrari 250 GTO.

 In seven decades the 300 SLR Uhlenhaut Coupe had only covered 3756 miles.
-The coupe is named after its creator and chief engineer Rudolf Uhlenhaut and was bought by a private collector on 5 May 2022 for $142,000,000.
+Named after its creator and chief engineer Rudolf Uhlenhaut and bought by a private collector on 5 May 2022 for $142,000,000.
 The 300 SLR Uhlenhaut Coupe is a rare automobile and also only two prototypes are built at the time.

 2. 1962 Ferrari 250 GTO Scaglietti – $48,405,000

-Second on our list is the 1962 Ferrari 250 GTO, with a starting bid of $35 million was finally sold at $48,405,000 on 26 August 2018.
-The Ferrari was owned by vintage racing driver Dr. Gregory Whitten prior to its sale in 2018.
+Second on our list is the 1962 Ferrari 250 GTO, with a starting bid of $35 million finally sold at $48,405,000 on 26 August 2018.
+Owned by vintage racing driver Dr. Gregory Whitten prior to its sale in 2018.
 The auction took place at RM Sotheby’s sale in Monterey.
-The Ferrari 250 GTO by Scaglietti chassis no. 3413 was the third of 36 GTOs built.
+The Ferrari 250 GTO by Scaglietti chassis no. 3413 is the third of 36 GTOs built.